This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Yala National Park

-You can choose a 6 hour or a 12-hour safari, and I would really recommend taking the longer option.
-Twelve hours sounds like a really long time, but the time does fly when you are constantly on the lookout for more exciting animals.
-It also means that your driver can spend more time using their skills to listen out for the leopards.
+I highly recommend taking a 12 hour safari over a 6 hour one!
 We went for 12 hours, and we saw so many jeeps stopping for a few minutes and having to move on because they had to go round the whole park.
 We managed to see three leopards in our time there so it really does pay off to spend longer there!

 If you’re looking to laze around on the beach, Mirissa is the place to do it.
 There are plenty of bars and restaurants around too, and the waves are great if you want to get into the ocean for a bit of surfing or boogie boarding.